marsctx/Azure-ELK-Deployment/README.md

 | Jumpbox_Access | 22   | TCP      | 10.0.0.4       | Virtual Network |
 | Web_Access     | 80   | TCP      | 89.187.164.245 | Virtual Network |

-#### ELK Server
+#### ELK Server NSG

 The inbound rule for the ELK Server Network Security Group allows for access to the ELK UI through port 5601 from the localhost IP.
 This limits access to the ELK monitoring network that has been configured.
-Having the ELK server set to DHCP the IP address changes everytime the service is booted but can be accessed by typing server.ip:5601/app/kibana#/home in your browser.
+Having the ELK server set to DHCP the IP address changes everytime the service is booted but can be accessed by typing elk.vm.external.ip:5601/app/kibana in your browser.

-Inbound Security Rules
+Inbound Security Rules:

 | Name       | Port | Protocol | Source         | Destination     |
 |------------|------|----------|----------------|-----------------|